Main content

 Training

-The Federal Judicial Center (FJC) is working with the courts to provide a variety of orientation and educational programs to judges, law clerks, and court staff on:
+The Federal Judicial Center (FJC) also works with the courts to provide a variety of orientation and educational programs to judges, law clerks, court unit executives, and court staff.

 Workplace Conduct Working Group